JPMorgan Chase & Co. Sells 100,977 Shares of Terex Co. (NYSE:TEX)

-JPMorgan Chase & Co. cut its holdings in shares of Terex Co.
-(NYSE:TEX) by 10.8% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+JPMorgan Chase & Co. trimmed its position in Terex Co.
+(NYSE:TEX) by 10.8% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 831,666 shares of the industrial products company’s stock after selling 100,977 shares during the period.
-JPMorgan Chase & Co. owned approximately 1.19% of Terex worth $39,604,000 as of its most recent filing with the Securities and Exchange Commission.
+JPMorgan Chase & Co. owned approximately 1.19% of Terex worth $39,604,000 at the end of the most recent quarter.

-A number of other hedge funds have also bought and sold shares of TEX.
-Point72 Hong Kong Ltd bought a new position in Terex during the first quarter worth about $40,000.
-Harvest Fund Management Co.
-Ltd bought a new stake in shares of Terex in the first quarter valued at about $46,000.
-Lazard Asset Management LLC bought a new stake in shares of Terex in the first quarter valued at about $47,000.
-Cullen Frost Bankers Inc. bought a new stake in shares of Terex in the second quarter valued at about $48,000.
-Finally, Captrust Financial Advisors lifted its holdings in shares of Terex by 65.1% in the first quarter.
-Captrust Financial Advisors now owns 1,956 shares of the industrial products company’s stock valued at $90,000 after purchasing an additional 771 shares in the last quarter.
-Hedge funds and other institutional investors own 85.23% of the company’s stock.
+Several other institutional investors have also recently modified their holdings of the company.
+Bank of New York Mellon Corp lifted its holdings in shares of Terex by 55.5% in the second quarter.
+Bank of New York Mellon Corp now owns 1,162,196 shares of the industrial products company’s stock valued at $55,344,000 after purchasing an additional 414,929 shares in the last quarter.
+Geode Capital Management LLC increased its position in shares of Terex by 10.8% in the first quarter.
+Geode Capital Management LLC now owns 1,155,640 shares of the industrial products company’s stock valued at $53,240,000 after acquiring an additional 112,697 shares during the last quarter.
+Minneapolis Portfolio Management Group LLC increased its position in shares of Terex by 1.7% in the second quarter.
+Minneapolis Portfolio Management Group LLC now owns 629,638 shares of the industrial products company’s stock valued at $29,983,000 after acquiring an additional 10,566 shares during the last quarter.
+AQR Capital Management LLC increased its position in shares of Terex by 55.6% in the first quarter.
+AQR Capital Management LLC now owns 601,797 shares of the industrial products company’s stock valued at $27,725,000 after acquiring an additional 214,968 shares during the last quarter.
+Finally, Millennium Management LLC increased its position in shares of Terex by 203.5% in the first quarter.
+Millennium Management LLC now owns 503,172 shares of the industrial products company’s stock valued at $23,181,000 after acquiring an additional 337,408 shares during the last quarter.
+Institutional investors own 85.23% of the company’s stock.

 The business also recently declared a quarterly dividend, which was paid on Monday, September 20th.
 Investors of record on Thursday, August 12th were paid a $0.12 dividend.
 This represents a $0.48 annualized dividend and a dividend yield of 1.14%.
 The ex-dividend date was Wednesday, August 11th.
 Terex’s dividend payout ratio (DPR) is currently 369.23%.